-In the considerable literature drawing on Fynn sources, the references made are almost invariably to the diary.
-However, there are many letters both by and to Fynn, including by many of the leading (colonial and African) figures of the day, in the archival sources, having been written as unfolding exchanges between a loosely connected figuration of people composed by Fynn and others in his network and have importance beyond that of the diary.
+1.4 In the considerable literature drawing on Fynn sources, the references made are almost invariably to the diary.
+However, there are many letters both by and to Fynn, including by many of the leading (colonial and African) figures of the day, in the archival sources.
+These were written as unfolding exchanges between a loosely connected figuration of people composed by Fynn and others in his network and have importance beyond that of the diary.

 R Southey 5 1 1848 [ie. From Richard Southey to Henry Francis Fynn, 5 January 1848]